godhiraj-code/sentinel/docs/BLOG_POST.md

 The current decision engine uses keyword matching.
 It's not as smart as a human (or an LLM).
 Complex goals may require breaking down into steps.

-### 3. Early Stage
+### 3. Growing Fast

-This is v0.1.0.
-Expect rough edges:
+This is v0.2.0.
+We've already delivered:
-- Some edge cases not handled
-- Limited action types
-- Documentation still growing
+- ✅ Local SLM integration
+- ✅ Self-healing actions
+- ✅ Vision foundation (VLM)
+- ✅ Session Replay

 ---